 Paula Smail.
 Creator of Interesting Stories and Spaces.

-Based in Los Angeles, I draw on extensive communications and business experience and strong visual and written skills to tell stories about people, families and brands.
-I am passionate about the power of visual storytelling to create memorable brand connections in the world of social media and digital marketing.
+Based in Los Angeles, I draw on extensive communications, design and business experience and strong visual and written skills to tell stories about people, families and brands.
+I am passionate about the power of visual storytelling to create personal and memorable brand connections in the world of social media and digital marketing.
 Similarly, my interior design work blends colors, eras, textures and styles to create unique homes and commercial spaces that reflect the the personality and interests of the people who live, play and work in them.

 This online portfolio is named after a house I grew up in called Like Topsy.
 The expression "it grow'd like Topsy" appears in Harriet Beecher Stowe's Uncle Tom's Cabin and now is used to describe something that grew without design or grand plan.
 In the case of my childhood home in South Africa, its' evolution included stables and a garage before it became a home.
 In turn, my career has been a wonderful adventure fueled by curiosity, hard work and a tendency to trust and act on ideas that come way out of left field.